 Size and Weight

-What Is It Like To Own Ayam Cemanis?
+What Is It Like To Own A Ayam Cemani?

 Whilst they are very easy to handle you should not expect them to act as a lap chicken.
 They do not care to be lap chickens but will tolerate being picked up and held for short periods of time.

-This means they will lay 20-30 eggs they go off lay for an extended period of time.
+This chicken is a cyclical egg layer.
+This means they will lay 20-30 eggs then go off lay for an extended period of time.
 It can be anywhere from 3-6 months before they start the cycle again.

-They will need slightly higher protein when molting so switching up to 20% during these times will be sufficient.
+They will need slightly more protein when molting, so switching up to 20% is recommended.

-Although they are fairly small they are still considered to be a standard size, so each chicken will need 4 square feet of coop space.
+Although these birds are fairly small, they are still considered to be a standard size, so each chicken will need 4 square feet of coop space.
 If you have a particularly large run or they are allowed to free range you can give them slightly less coop space.

 They do not require anything special for the nesting boxes.